tylerbrownhenry/zephyrUpload/README.md

 # Zephy Upload

-Script for connecting to Zephyr to upload files"
+Script for connecting to Zephyr to upload files

 ## Getting Started